yaqwsx/bcthesis/symdivine.md

 set-based reduction, we kindly refer to \cite{Havel2014thesis} for formal definition).
 Thus multi-state space can bring up to exponential size (and memory) reduction compared to the explicit state-space of the same program with inputs.
-The model-checking algorithms present in \symdivine operate on multi- states.
+The model-checking algorithms present in \symdivine operate exclusively on multi-states.
 As the multi state-space is up to exponentially smaller and a single operation application to a multi-state corresponds to an application of the same operation to a set of explicit states, these algorithms can be much faster, even though handling multi-states is computational more demanding.
 This is the key differentiation compared to the purely explicit approaches.
 To illustrate the effect of the set-based reduction, see example of a bit-code and a corresponding explicit-state space and a multi-state space in
 \autoref{fig:statespace}.

 Moreover if we provide a decision procedures for multi-state equality, it is possible to adopt existing explicit-state model checking algorithms.
-This allows to easily implement standard automata-based \ltl model-checking or perform safety analysis for non-terminating programs (provided that the multi-state space is finite).
+This allows easy implementation of standard automata-based \ltl model-checking or perform safety analysis for non-terminating programs (provided that the multi-state space is finite).